Polynomial Hessians with small rank: Hessians with small rank over integral domains

-The statement of lemma \ref{weaksmith} is a weak version of a result from 1861 by Henri John Stephen Smith in \cite{smith1861}, which adds to lemma \ref{weaksmith} that $A$ is the product of a square diagonal matrix over $S$ and a right invertible matrix over $S$ (in this order), such that the diagonal entries of $S$ are ordered by divisibility.
+One can apply lemma \ref{weaksmith} another time on the transpose of the matrix $A$ from the first application, to obtain that $A$ is the product of a triangular matrix $B$ of size $r \times r$ and a right-invertible matrix.
+This yields a weak version of a result from 1861 by Henri John Stephen Smith in \cite{smith1861}.
+The result of Smith is essentially that $B$ is even a diagonal matrix, such that the diagonal entries of $B$ are ordered by divisibility.
+The Smith normal form of matrix $P$ is just the diagonal matrix $B$, filled up with zero entries on the right and below so it has the same dimensions as $P$.

 But Smith assumed the ring $S$ to be noetherian, i.e.\@ a principal ideal domain.
-However, there exist B{\'e}zout domains for which Smith's result is valid, see \cite{MR0031470}.
+However, there exist B{\'e}zout domains for which Smith's result is valid, and no B{\'e}zout domains are known for which Smith's result is not valid, see \cite{MR0031470}.

-The matrix decomposition of Smith, which is called Smith normal form, is symmetric in some sense.
-This is not the case for the matrix decomposition of lemma \ref{weaksmith}.
-For that reason, the de Bondt normal form of a matrix $M$, which is defined in the scope of this paragraph, adds to the matrix decomposition of lemma \ref{weaksmith} that $A$ is the product of a left-invertible matrix over $S$ and a square matrix of rank $\rk P$ over $S$.
-The de Bondt normal form can be obtained by applying lemma \ref{weaksmith} another time on the transpose of the matrix $A$ from the first application.